 2. Protect your cash flow

 Cash flow is like oxygen for your business.
 Too many debtors and mounting expenses will quickly push your finances to the edge.
 It’s important to set clear payment terms before accepting new work, and consider dividing long-running jobs into a series of milestone payments so you don’t have to wait until the end of the project to get paid.
-Accounting software like QuickBooks Online makes invoicing and identifying overdue accounts easy.
+Construction Accounting software like QuickBooks Online makes invoicing and identifying overdue accounts easy.

 3. Don’t over-capitalise